 This is a very common scenario.
 You may have some investment accounts back in India that either you opened yourself (before you came to the U.S. or after you started making more money) or your parents opened them on your behalf.
 Your parents are controlling the account, making the investments, and transferring the money to different fixed deposits to get you the best rate — and then immediately reinvesting it to avoid tax liability under India Tax Law.

-I Didn’t Know I was on the Account?
+I Didn’t Even Know I was on the Account?

 While this is not specific to India, it is very common with our clients from India.
 Typically, the parents who are non-US citizens and still residing in India begin to move “pre-inheritance” to the children.
 If the child is a US person, then there are significant tax issues to contend with.